Safe Ministry Policy and Guidelines

-All activities should be appropriate to the age and capabilities of the children / young people, and within the expertise and ability of the workers.
-Workers should think through the implications of all activities, considering in particular the risk factor (see Item 15 Risk Assessment).
+All activities should be appropriate to the age and capabilities of the children and young people, and within the expertise and ability of the workers.
+Workers should think through the implications of all activities, considering in particular the risk factor (see 15) Risk Assessment).

 Careful consideration should be given to the appropriateness of games and activities involving the following:

-i.
-Children / young people working alone or in pairs independent of a worker.
+ii.
+Children or young people working alone or in pairs independent of a worker

 Activities must not involve any of the following:

 iii.
-Inappropriate emphasis on gender, physical, intellectual or ethnic differences.
+Inappropriate emphasis on sex, physical, intellectual or ethnic differences

 Care should be taken to ensure all activities have defined boundaries that are easily observed and patrolled.